lemire/constantdivisionbenchmarks/README.md

 - A bash shell and a Linux-like system.
 - It helps to have the GCC and clang compilers installed.
 The scripts that ends with gcc.sh require GCC whereas the scripts that ends with clang.sh require clang.
 - Some specific tests require a Linux machine with a working ``perf`` command, but most tests run fine on other operating systems.
+You can generally install `perf` on Linux with commands such as `sudo apt-get install linux-tools` or `sudo apt-get install linux-perf`.

 # Usage (requires just a working compiler)